-4 Bible Studies for August (or any month with 31 days)
+4 Bible Studies for July or August (or any month with 31 days)

 Summer time is crazy.
 It could be tempting to put off Bible reading until some sort of "September Kickoff."
 Don't do it.
 Get in the Word and spend some time hanging out with your Heavenly Father!
 Today, I want to share four simple studies you can use to engage with God through His Word.
 Pick one and jump on in!

 August has 31 days.
 Proverbs has 31 chapters.
 Read one a day (I like simple math.)

 Proverbs is filled with wisdom, challenge, and encouragement.
 Each chapter will only take about 4-6 minutes to read.
 So…if you choose this one, here’s what I encourage you to do.

 - Read the full chapter in the morning as your day begins.

 - Identify 1-3 verses that encourage, inspire, or challenge you.

 - Set a reminder on your phone to look at those verses three times throughout your day.

 - Read those verses one more time (or even the whole chapter) right before going to bed.